 Regular meetings will be planned annually and will be formally called by the chairperson.
 Frequency of the meetings may be adjusted by the chairperson based on current activities and/or needs.
 Working meetings, teleconferencing, video conferencing and sub-group meetings and any meetings may be called as necessary to conduct CSAC business.

 Agendas will be developed for each meeting based on input from the members, assignments from the chairperson, etc. Written notices of meetings and the agenda will be prepared and communicated to the CSAC members in advance of the meeting.

 When proposed issues or resolutions are presented to the CSAC at the regular meetings and warrant action by the CSAC, the chairperson may call for a vote.
-The following guidelines will govern the voting process:
+The following guidelines govern the voting process:

 8.1.1 Three voting options will be to given the members present:

 8.1.2 A count of the votes will be recorded in the minutes of the meeting.
 If a member chooses to comment with a vote of Disagree or Abstain, then the member's name will be included in the minutes along with the comment.